JerMej1s/tic_tac_toe_challenge/README.md

 # Tic Tac Toe

-In this standard game of Tic Tac Toe, users can play in the console against another human player or against a computer player and choose between three difficulty levels: easy, medium, and hard.
+In this standard game of Tic Tac Toe, users can play in the console against another human player or against a computer player and choose between four difficulty levels: easy, medium, hard, and unbeatable.

 ### Motivation 🚸